skip to main content

 • Ages 40+: Clinical breast exam every year

-Please note these guidelines are for the woman of average breast-cancer risk, meaning:
+Please note the above guidelines are for women of average breast cancer risk, meaning:

 • Women who do not have a personal history of breast cancer or a strong family history of breast cancer.